public-awesome/cosmos-gravity-bridge/design/overview.md

 a security level equal to the minimum of the Peg-Zone Validator Set, or reorganizing the Ethereum Chain 50 blocks.
 And provide a security equivalent to or greater than IBC.

-## Bootstraping
+## Bootstrapping

 We assume the act of upgrading the Cosmos-based binary to have peggy module is already complete, as approaches to that are discussed in many other places.
 Here we focus on the _activation_ step.

 1. Each `Operator` generates an Ethereum and Cosmos private key for the `Orchestrator`.
-These addresses are signed and submitted by the Operators valoper key.
+These addresses are signed and submitted by the Operators valoper key in a MsgRegisterOrchestrator.
 The `Orchestrator` is now free to use these delegated keys for all Peggy messages.
-1. Each `Operator` configures their `Orchestrator` with the `Peggy Bridge ID` and `start threshold` they wish, their `Orchestrator` is to reject any proposals that do not agree on these values.
+1. Governance votes are held individually on bridge parameters including `Peggy ID`, `Allowed validator set delta`, `start threshold`, and `Peggy contract code hash`
-1. Anyone submits a Peggy contract using a known codehash and the current validator set of the Cosmos zone to an Ethereum compatible blockchain.
-Note that step #1 must happen first because the `Orchestrator` Ethereum Addresses must be made known in order for verification to be possible.
+1. Anyone deploys a Peggy contract using a known codehash and the current validator set of the Cosmos zone to an Ethereum compatible blockchain.
 1. Each `Operator` may or may not configure their `Orchestrator` with the above Peggy contract address
 1. If configured with an address the `Orchestrator` checks the provided address.
-If the contract passes validation the `Orchestrator` signs and submits the contract address.
-Validation is defined as finding the expected code hash and a validator set matching the current set within `Allowed validator set delta`.
-This message also includes the proposed `Peggy Bridge ID` and `start threshold`
+If the contract passes validation the `Orchestrator` signs and submits a MsgProposePeggyContract.
+Validation is defined as finding the correct `Peggy contract code hash` and a validator set matching the current set within `Allowed validator set delta`.
-1. A contract address is considered adopted when the proposed `start threshold`.
-Because validator sets change quickly `Orchestrators` not configured with a contract address observe the Cosmos blockchain for submissions.
+1. A contract address is considered adopted when voting power exceeding the `start threshold` as sent a MsgProposePeggyContract with the same Ethereum address.
+1. Because validator sets change quickly `Orchestrators` not configured with a contract address observe the Cosmos blockchain for submissions.
 When an address is submitted they validate it and approve it themselves if it passes.
 This results in a workflow where once a valid contract is proposed it will be ratified in a matter of a few seconds.
 1. It is possible for the adoption process to fail if a race condition is intentionally created resulting in less than 66% of the validator power approving more than one valid Peggy Ethereum contract.
 In this case the Orchestrator will check the contract address with the majority of the power (or at random in the case of a perfect tie) and switch it's vote.
-This leaves only the possible edge case of >33% of `Operators` intentionally selecting a different contract address, bridge ID, or start thresholds.
+This leaves only the possible edge case of >33% of `Operators` intentionally selecting a different contract address.
 This would be a consensus failure and the bridge can not progress.
-1. The bridge ratification process is complete, the contract address is now placed in the store to be referenced only.
+1. The bridge ratification process is complete, the contract address is now placed in the store to be referenced and other operations are allowed to move forward.

 At this point, we know we have a contract on Ethereum with the proper _MultiSig Set_, that > `start threshold` of the _Orchestrator Set_ is online and agrees with this contract, and that the Cosmos chain has stored this contract address.
 Only then can we begin to accept transactions to transfer tokens